-In the office local anesthesia is used to place the sutures.
+In the office, local anesthesia is used to place sutures.

-The use of antibiotic is controversial.
+The use of antibiotics is controversial.
 Bites are always treated with antibiotics.
-Otherwise the type of wound and its location on the body will determine the use of antibiotics
+Otherwise, the type of wound and its location on the body will determine the use of antibiotics

 All wounds can become infected.
-Watch for increased swelling ore redness, increased pain, warmth, or drainage from the suture line.
-Recheck with you Physician immediately if you develop these signs.
+Watch for increased swelling or redness, increased pain, warmth, or drainage from the suture line.
+Recheck with your Physician immediately if you develop these signs.

-Tetanus vaccine should be updated, if your last one was over ten years ago.
-Puncture wound or wounds in soil are updated at 5 years.
+The tetanus vaccine should be updated if your last one was over ten years ago.
+A puncture wound or wounds in soil are updated at 5 years.